ZachatorCodes/phase-4-project/README.md

 ## Installation

-1. To install the application, please `fork` and `clone` this repository to your local device.
+1. To install the application, `fork` and `clone` this repository to your local device.
 Make sure to `fork` the repository before you `clone` it.

 2. `cd` into the folder of the cloned repository, and run `bundle install`.
 This will install the backend dependencies.